zupta/slate/source/includes/_track.md

 1. "meta" stores information about the API, success or failure
   - success: true/false, true if the API worked fine, else false
   - message: SUCCESS if everything is fine, else the error message c. status: 200, if the API data was fine, 400 in case of a bad request
 2. "result" is an array of records.
-Each record holds information of comma-separated waybill entered in the request parameter.
+Each record holds information of comma-separated waybill entered in the request parameter

 ##Fetch updated-orders list